 Are there multiple accepted spellings and terminologies in the same language?
 Can parts of speech be twisted to suit speakers of different regions?
 The collective answer is yes!
 People in the UK and USA have some minor differences in spellings, pronunciations, and even grammar at places.
 Of course, the accent is different too.
 And while the people in the UK speak English, they refer to the American English as just “American”, and not “English”.
 But we’ll leave that fight and discussion for some other day.

 Today, we are going to talk about the UK and US styles of English language and have a look at the major differences between them.
 Even though they differ mostly in pronunciations and a few spellings most of the times, the differences are remarkable and the sentence structure changes at times too.

-But First, How Did Everything Start?
+But First, How Did the US and UK English Difference Start?